Upper Arlington, Ohio: History

-In 1916, the development was interrupted when the National Guard used the area as a temporary training camp called Camp Willis after Ohio's governor at the time, Frank B. Willis.
+In 1916 development was interrupted when the National Guard used the area as a temporary training camp called Camp Willis so named after Ohio's governor at the time, Frank B. Willis.
 Thousands of servicemen were trained at Camp Willis and then dispatched against Pancho Villa on the Mexican border.
 The camp was dismantled by September 1916.

+The Upper Arlington Company was incorporated in 1917 and by 1920 operated out of a field office built in Miller Park; that building also served as a streetcar shelter house and is presently the Miller Park branch of the Upper Arlington Library.

-Development resumed shortly afterwards, and on March 20, 1918, Upper Arlington incorporated as a village with a population of 200.
-James T. Miller, the original landowner, served as the first mayor.
-The Mallway business district, which was constructed in the 1920s, was the first commercial district in Upper Arlington.
+On March 20, 1918, Upper Arlington incorporated as a village with a population of 200.
+Miller served as the first mayor.
+The Mallway business district, constructed in the 1920s, became the first commercial district in Upper Arlington.

-Many restrictions existed as Upper Arlington developed.
-Some of these involved creating open, green spaces, maintenance of parks, generous setbacks ensuring large front and corner lawns, and carefully controlled development of separate areas for businesses and multi-family housing.
 From 1920 to 1945, the city enforced racially restrictive covenants in property deeds.
-In 1948, the Supreme Court ruled that racially restrictive covenants were unenforceable, and in 1968, they became illegal.
+Other restrictions Upper Arlington included green spaces, maintenance of parks, generous setbacks ensuring large front and corner lawns, and carefully controlled development of separate areas for businesses and multi-family housing.

-Upper Arlington became a city on February 8, 1941 and annexed surrounding land as its population grew.
+Upper Arlington became a city on February 8, 1941, and annexed surrounding land as its population grew.
 Most annexation occurred in the late 1940s through 1960.
 The two largest annexations occurred in 1954 and 1955, by which the city nearly doubled its surface area.
 Henderson Road has been Upper Arlington's northern border since 1969.

 The annexed property was part of Perry Township, which had been home to numerous farm residents and their families in the 1800s.
 One such resident was Pleasant Litchford, a former slave who migrated north after buying his freedom, and who became a notable citizen in the African-American community.
 The current high school sits on property owned by Pleasant Litchford until his death in 1879.
 The property was annexed into Upper Arlington in the 1950s.